 - In addition, you must have a mechanism to visually identify creatives coming from your inventory (for example, watermarking the ad creative with a visual logo of your company or similar functionality).

-- Ad format: You must ensure that all ads displayed to child users follow the Families ad format requirements, and you must allow developers to select ad formats that are compliant with Google Play Families Policy.
+- Ad format: You must ensure that all ads displayed to child users follow the Families ad format requirements, and you must allow developers to select ad formats that are compliant with Google Play Families policy.

 - Advertising must not have deceptive content or be designed in a way that will result in inadvertent clicks from child users.
+Deceptive ads that force the user to click-through by using a dismiss button to trigger another ad, or by making ads suddenly appear in areas of the app where the user usually taps for another function are not allowed.

 - Disruptive advertising, including advertising that takes up the entire screen or interferes with normal use and does not provide a clear means to dismiss the ad (for example, Ad walls), is not allowed.